Montana-Media-Arts/440-interactive-performance/Projects/Final_Project/prep.md

         - Friday morning

 - Dates:
-    - First Drafts due in two weeks. _Monday, April 16th_
+    - First Drafts due in two weeks. _Monday, April --th_
         - Half of the group will perform for me on Monday.
         - The other half will be Wednesday.
-        - More information on this will be distributed Wednesday, April 11th.
+        - More information on this will be distributed Wednesday, April --th.

 # Equipment